Connect with us

 When talk on tv turns to the economy people quite sensibly look for the quickest escape route to keep their ears from getting toothache.
 That’s because commentators like to reach for the esoteric, the dystopian, the never ending set meal of tired old tropes and warnings that remind people they shouldn’t be thinking about economics in the first place.

-So forget all that, let’s start with a clean slate, and let’s look at the economies you’re standing in right now.
+But forget all that and look around you at the economies you’re standing in right now.

 I invite you to think of your day, and think of the ways that you participate in neoliberal capitalism, such as buying something on Amazon for example.